Bonnie Wright: Personal life

-Wright is a vegetarian.
-She used to live in Los Angeles until 2022, when she moved to San Diego.
+Wright practices pescetarianism.
+She has lived in the Clerkenwell area of London, Los Angeles, and moved to San Diego in 2022.
 She was previously engaged to Harry Potter co-star Jamie Campbell Bower from April 2011 to June 2012.

-On 20 March 2022, Wright confirmed on her official Instagram account that she had married her longtime boyfriend, Andrew Lococo.
+On 20 March 2022, Wright confirmed on her Instagram account that she had married her longtime boyfriend, Andrew Lococo.
+On 28 April 2023, Wright revealed they were expecting their first child.
+On 19 September 2023, she gave birth to a boy.